MuhammadSaadJamil/django-model-manager/README.md

-# Testing Customization options with Django admin
+# Testing Customization options with Django admin AND MODEL MANAGER